 In the process of a chemical peel, the skin is cleaned of all makeup, sunscreen, and oils.
 Patients are advised not to use exfoliating products, including Retinols and Retin-A for 24 hours before the chemical peel.
 A chemical agent is applied to the clean skin, to remove the outermost layer of the skin, the stratum corneum.
 Depending on the strength of the acid used to peel the skin, the solution may be left on the skin for 1 to 5 minutes.
 During the chemical peel, the topical solution which is applied to the skin and causes the surface skin cells to exfoliate and peel off.
 This allows new skin cells to regenerate.
 As the dull skin peels off, your complexion becomes more radiant, acne and acne scars are reduced, and your skin is rejuvenated.
 The result is new skin which is luminous, brighter, with an improved texture, and even skin tone.

 In addition to treating acne and acne scars, chemical peels are commonly used to treat fine lines and wrinkles, and hyperpigmentation which results from sun damage.
 Chemical peels also improve skin tone, including discoloration such as sunspots, age spots, and melasma which can result from pregnancy or from taking birth control pills.
 Pre-cancerous skin lesions, actinic keratoses, caused by too much sun exposure, can also be treated with chemical peels.
+Special care will be taken by Dr. Green to match the type of chemical peel needed with your skin tone.

 How do I select the best chemical peel for my skin type?